-In 2018 there were no major facility modifications made to our water system.
+In 2019 there were no major facility modifications made to the Town of Pendleton water system.
 In our continuing efforts to maintain a safe and dependable water supply it may be necessary to make improvements in your water system in the future.
 The costs of these improvements may be reflected in the rate structure.

-The Town of Pendleton has no plans for capital improvements in 2019, we will however be doing maintenance as needed to keep our system in working order and review what upgrades may be deemed necessary in the future.
+The Town of Pendleton has no plans for capital improvements in 2020, we will however be doing maintenance as needed to keep our system in working order and review what upgrades may be deemed necessary in the future.